-Please refer to the Quickstart Guide or visit the newcomers section on the forums for more detailed information on how to get started.
+Please refer to the Quickstart Guide for detailed information on how to get started.

 RPCS3 is stable enough to boot into games and play many of them with ease.
 Stability is more of a per-game factor that may change with new builds as new features get implemented.
 As emulators progress in accuracy, there may be some regressions that occur and stability is typically one of them.
 Rest assured, the developers are always hard at work when it comes to keeping RPCS3 as stable as possible for now and into the future.

 In its current state, RPCS3 does not support reading game data directly from PlayStation 3 format discs.
 PlayStation 3 discs are formatted in a very special way that can only be read with an actual PlayStation 3 system, or a compatible Blu-ray drive from select manufacturers.
 For more information on what Blu-ray drives are capable of reading games, please refer to the Quickstart Guide.